 What is music therapy

-Music therapy is a type of therapy that uses music to address physical, emotional, cognitive, and social needs of individuals.
-In the context of speech therapy, music therapy can be used to help individuals with speech and language disorders, such as speech delay or stuttering.
+Music therapy in speech delay is a type of therapy that uses music to address physical, emotional, cognitive, and social needs of individuals.
+In the context of speech therapy, the music therapy helps in proper movement of mouth and tongue that improve the speech delivery.

 It can be an effective treatment for individuals with speech and language disorders because it can engage and motivate them, provide a structured and enjoyable context for language practice, and allow for nonverbal communication.
 Music therapy can be used in a variety of settings, including schools, hospitals, and private therapy practices, and can be effective for individuals of all ages.